MIACollaborative/pJITAI-toolbox/README.md

 Check `DBMS = mysql+pymysql://root:pass@localhost:3306/pJITAI` is printed when `python run.py` or `gunicorn --config gunicorn-cfg.py run:app`

-## MySQL
+## Note: MySQL

-If using `./setup.sh` does not work due to an error caused by password on MySQL, try changing the password using the next commands on MySQL prompt.
+If using `source setup.sh` does not work due to an error caused by password on MySQL, try changing the password using the next commands on MySQL prompt.

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'pass';